 for $w=0,1,\ldots,W-1$.
-Given the FD channel matrices $\bHfreq$ for all active subcarriers $\omega\in\Omega$, a straightforward ``brute-force'' approach simply computes $\bGfreq=\bHfreq^H\bHfreq$ for each active subcarrier $\omega\in\Omega$. \revision{In order to reduce the complexity of such a brute-force approach, we next discuss exact and approximate Gram-matrix interpolation methods that take advantage of the facts that (i) the channel matrices (and hence, the Gram matrices) are ``smooth'' (or correlated) across subcarriers if $L<W$ and (ii) massive MU-MIMO causes an effect known as channel hardening~\cite{larsson14-02a,Marzetta10}.}
+Given the FD channel matrices $\bHfreq$ for all active subcarriers $\omega\in\Omega$, a straightforward ``brute-force'' approach simply computes $\bGfreq=\bHfreq^H\bHfreq$ for each active subcarrier $\omega\in\Omega$. \revision{In order to reduce the complexity of such a brute-force approach, we next discuss exact and approximate Gram-matrix interpolation methods that take advantage of the facts that (i) the channel matrices (and hence, the Gram matrices) are ``smooth'' (correlated) across subcarriers if $L<W$ and (ii) massive MU-MIMO benefits from the well-known channel hardening effect~\cite{LETM2014,Marzetta10}.}